 BOTOX® Cosmetic and Dysport® treatment at our practice near Baltimore, Maryland may be used alone or in conjunction with other surgical or non-surgical procedures, including fillers, laser resurfacing, chemical peels, eyelid surgery, face lift, and more.
 During your consultation, Dr. Schuster can develop a personalized treatment plan to meet your individual appearance goals.*

 Which Is the Best Age to Start Treatment with BOTOX® Cosmetic or Dysport®?

 There isn’t a universal “right age” to start treatment with BOTOX® Cosmetic or Dysport®.
 Everyone’s skin is different, depending on factors such as genetics, sun exposure, lifestyle habits and skin color.
 The best age for you is when you start to notice and feel bothered by visible wrinkles.

-What Is the Difference between BOTOX® Cosmetic and Dysport®?
+The Difference's between BOTOX® Cosmetic and Dysport®

 BOTOX® Cosmetic and Dysport® are both botulinum toxin type A proteins and behave very similarly.
 However, they have several distinct differences: